 Many people like to garden on patios or on window sills, and others just water the office plant on occasion.
 Then there are those who see gardening as simply a way of life.
-For those people who can’t wait to get home to tend their garden, there is one common element you’ll find in almost all their gardens.
+For avid gardeners, there is one common element you’ll find in almost all their gardens.
 Compost!
 But how to make a garden compost?

 If you are one of the former types of gardeners, there’s no need to fear, compost isn’t some scary gardening rite that none but the chosen may dare attempt.
 Yes, you can do it!